leap-stc/ChaosBench/README.md

     - [x] Anomaly Correlation Coefficient (ACC)
     - [x] Multiscale Structural Similarity Index (MS-SSIM)
 - __Physics-based:__
-    - [x] Spectral Divergence
+    - [x] Spectral Divergence (SpecDiv)
-    - [x] Spectral Residual
+    - [x] Spectral Residual (SpecRes)

 ## 3. Tasks
-We presented two task, where the model still takes as inputs the __FULL__ 60 variables, but the benchmarking is done on either __ALL__ or __INDIVIDUAL__ target variable(s).
+We presented two task, where the model still takes as inputs the __FULL__ 60 variables, but the benchmarking is done on either __ALL__ or a __SUBSET__ of target variable(s).

 - __Task 1: Full Dynamics Prediction.__
-It is aimed to target __ALL__ target channels simultaneously.
+It is aimed at __ALL__ target channels simultaneously.
 This task is generally harder to perform but is useful to build a model that emulates the entire weather conditions.

 - __Task 2: Sparse Dynamics Prediction.__
-It is aimed to target an __INDIVIDUAL__ target channel.
-This task is useful to build long-term forecasting model for specific variables, such as surface temperature (t-1000) or surface humidity (q-1000).
+It is aimed at a __SUBSET__ of target channel(s).
+This task is useful to build long-term forecasting model for specific variables, such as near-surface temperature (t-1000) or near-surface humidity (q-1000).

 ## 4. Getting Started
 You can learn more about how to use our benchmark product through the following Jupyter notebooks under the `notebooks` directory.
 It covers topics ranging from: